 Ways to Improve Your Mental Health

-Mental health is a stigma that many of us may not like to talk about.
-But we shouldn’t be ashamed to talk about our mental health.
+Mental health is a stigma that many of us may not like to talk about but we shouldn’t be ashamed to talk about our mental health.
+Now, in the current situation it's vital that we are raising awareness

-Did you know that 1 in 4 people will struggle with their mental health in the UK?
+1 in 4 people struggle with their mental health in the UK

-That is a quarter of the population.
-Surely enough to be able to say that it is a relatively normal occurrence.
-So surely there is no need to be ashamed, especially when there is so much help out there, particularly from charities such as Mind and The Samaritans.
+A quarter of the population will suffer with their mental health at least once.
+It is a relatively normal occurrence.
+There is no need to be ashamed, especially when there is so much help out there, particularly from charities such as Mind and The Samaritans.
 Some things you may wish to seek specialist help for, and others that you can do at home to help improve your mental health.

 There are many steps you can take to improve your mental health and reduce its impact on your life, you just need to find what works best for you.
 Learning what coping mechanisms work for you will help you take back control.
 There are some simple steps you can take, like: